EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/how_to_make_a_good_readme.md

 ---
 <!-- Please take in mind our style guide https://rdmkit.elixir-europe.org/style_guide when writing the content of this page. -->

-## Why is it important a good README file? <!-- example: how to version control my code? -->
+## Why is it important to have a good README file? <!-- example: how to version control my code? -->

 ### Description <!-- do not delete this heading and write your text below it -->